adjust/android_sdk/README.md

 **Note**: You can only make this call in the Adjust SDK v4.11.0 and above.

 **Note**: Information about current attribution is available after app installation has been tracked by the Adjust backend and attribution callback has been initially triggered.
 From that moment on, Adjust SDK has information about your user's attribution and you can access it with this method.
-So, **it is not possible** to access user's attribution value before the SDK has been initialised and attribution callback has been initially triggered.
+So, **it is not possible** to access user's attribution value before the SDK has been initialized and attribution callback has been initially triggered.

 ### <a id="push-token"></a>Push token